Viterbi algorithm: History

 The Viterbi algorithm is named after Andrew Viterbi, who proposed it in 1967 as a decoding algorithm for convolutional codes over noisy digital communication links.
 It has, however, a history of multiple invention, with at least seven independent discoveries, including those by Viterbi, Needleman and Wunsch, and Wagner and Fischer.
 It was introduced to natural language processing as a method of part-of-speech tagging as early as 1987.

 Viterbi path and Viterbi algorithm have become standard terms for the application of dynamic programming algorithms to maximization problems involving probabilities.

 For example, in statistical parsing a dynamic programming algorithm can be used to discover the single most likely context-free derivation (parse) of a string, which is commonly called the "Viterbi parse".
 Another application is in target tracking, where the track is computed that assigns a maximum likelihood to a sequence of observations.

 Algorithm

-Given a hidden Markov model with a set of hidden states $S$ and a sequence of $T$ observations $o_0, o_1, \dots, o_{T-1}$, the Viterbi algorithm finds the most likely sequence of states that could have produced those observations.
+Given a hidden Markov model with a set of hidden states $S$, a set of possible emissions (observations) M, and a sequence of $T$ observations $o_0, o_1, \dots, o_{T-1}$, the Viterbi algorithm finds the most likely sequence of hidden states that could have produced those observations.
 At each time step $t$, the algorithm solves the subproblem where only the observations up to $o_t$ are considered.

 Two matrices of size $T \times \left|{S}\right|$ are constructed: